wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/sql-database/sql-database-migrate-ssms.md

 ##Using SSMS to Deploy to Azure SQL Database
 1. Provision a logical server using the Azure Management Portal.
-2. Locate the source database in the SSMS Object Explorer and execute the task, **Export Data-tier Application…**
+2. Locate the source database in the SSMS Object Explorer and execute the task, **Export Data-tier ApplicationâŚ**

 	![Deploy to Azure from Tasks menu](./media/sql-database-migrate-ssms/02MigrateusingSSMS.png)